ahmedalhulaibi/substance/CONTRIBUTING.md

 Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)

 Run the local hooks setup script if you want your code tested locally after each commit.
 The commits will be aborted if the `go test ./...` fails.
-This script will also start the containers if required and export the required environment variable:
+The pre-commit script will also start the containers if required and export the required environment variable:
 ```bash
 . setupScripts/setup-local-hooks.sh
 ```